 - In The Elder Scrolls IV: Knights of the Nine, you can reestablish the eponymous chivalric order that was disbanded some 200 years ago.

 - In The Elder Scrolls V: Skyrim, you can help reform the Blades by bringing in new recruits to Delphine.

-- In the DLC "Dawnguard", the titular order of vampire hunters went extinct in the Second Era and was revived by a Well-Intentioned Extremist when the threat of vampires resurged in the fourth era.
+- The titular order of vampire hunters went extinct in the Second Era and was revived by a Well-Intentioned Extremist when the threat of vampires resurged in the fourth era.

 - You can also bring the Dark Brotherhood and Thieves' Guild back from the brink of extinction in their respective quest lines.

-- This sort of happens in Dragon Age: Origins.
-While there are other Grey Wardens on Thedas, you and Alistair are the last of the Wardens in Ferelden after the Battle of Ostagar.
+- While there are other Grey Wardens on Thedas, you and Alistair are the last of the Wardens in Ferelden after the Battle of Ostagar.
 By the end of the game, your victory over the Fifth Blight redeems the Wardens' reputation in Ferelden — it's mentioned earlier that the Wardens aren't very popular in Ferelden due to a past Warden's attempted coup.
 In Awakening you have to start conscripting new Wardens after the ones from Orlais are all killed/captured by the Darkspawn, taking your journey full circle from conscriptee to conscripter.

 - At the end of the second prequel book, all that's left of the Wardens in Ferelden are Duncan and Alistair's mother, both relatively new recruits.
 Duncan is charged by his superiors in Weisshaupt Fortress to rebuild the order in Ferelden.
 He succeeds but not enough to stop the next Blight.